The Cheese Bar - Nic Crilly-Hargrave

 Neal's Yard Dairy

-As well as the famed Covent Garden and Borough Market shops (where there’s a liberal sampling policy), you can thankfully now buy Neal’s Yard cheeses on the tinternet, or – for a mere £47 a month – set yourself up with cheese subscription where you’ll be delivered approximately 1.2kg of the most seasonal cheese every month for a year.
-Neal’s Yard Dairy also runs classes teaching you everything from the tradition of British farmhouse cheese-making, to cheese pairings, and crafting the best cheese board.
-But the best part?
-Sometimes they let you try on the outfit.
+As well as the famed Neal’s Yard Dairy shops (where there’s a liberal sampling policy), you can thankfully now buy these cheeses on the tinternet, or – for a mere £47 a month – set yourself up with cheese subscription where you’ll be delivered approximately 1.2kg of the most seasonal cheese every month for a year.

 Details: 17 Shorts Gardens, WC2H 9AT | 8 Park St, SE1 9AB | 107 Essex Road, N1 2SL | Arch 10, Apollo Business Park, Lucey Way, SE16 3UF